mxayon/blog/about.md

 layout: page
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})
+_*kernel panic*_

 <h3><a href="https://mxnkpl.com">MXNKPL.COM</a></h3>
-<p>Maximo Ayon Nakpil</p>

 <p>Intersectional Exploration Advocate</p>

 <p> A Travel Log for Designing, Constructing and Evolving.
-Documenting my ability to be _passionate enough to act a fool._
+A journey through the intersections and documenting evolution through tools.
 A learning toolkit to share some resources and projects.
 Connecting the dots, correcting the fumbles and crafting excitement. </p>
 <p>
 This blog is both a blog and a syllabus (byllogybus) of really cool lessons along the way.
 No idea too crazy, but this is a sneak-peak to them before an idea gets refined.